HuairaNimrod/C-michi/readme.md

 ### How to use this repository

-After downloaded the repository, go to your desired folder then go to vscode and type in the console `dotnet build` if the project is build succesfully then type in your console `dotnet run` to execute the code
+After downloaded the repository, go to your desired folder then go to vscode and type in the console `dotnet build` if the project was built succesfully, type in your console `dotnet run` to execute the code

-If you want to create your own folder and use the repository as a guide, go to your folder, then type in the terminal inside your folder
-`dotnet new console`
-To execute your program, first build your project and the run it!
+If you want to create your own folder and use this repository as a guide, go to your folder, then type in the terminal inside your folder `dotnet new console` to execute your program, don't forget to always build your project first and then run it!

 ### Author